The purpose of this Memorandum is to clarify protocols for NSW’s participation in intergovernmental Ministers’ meetings.

 National Cabinet is the peak intergovernmental forum in Australia.
 Its role is to initiate, develop and monitor matters of national significance that require coordinated action by all Australian Governments.
 It consists of the Prime Minister and State and Territory Premiers and Chief Ministers.

-This memorandum applies to all interjurisdictional Ministers’ meetings established under the federal relations architecture.
+This memorandum applies to all interjurisdictional Ministers’ meetings.

 Approval of NSW positions